richard-paquin/procjet-euler/README.md

 # project-euler
-This is a simple repository containing Java solutions to:
+This is a simple repository containing solutions to:
 > https://projecteuler.net/

 :+1:

+The project was initially started in Java, but there is no definite language.

 - [x] [Euler 1](src/Euler01.java)
 - [x] [Euler 2](src/Euler02.java)